robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 A basic knowledge of the ARCOR2 system is assumed.
 ### Initialization

-The `Arcor2Session` is a single-use object and a new one must be created for each connection.
+The `Arcor2Session` class represents the connection itself.
+It is a single-use object and a new one must be created for each connection.

 To ease debugging, it is recommended to inject an instance of `IArcor2Logger` into the `Arcor2Session` on initialization.
 No implementation of the interface is provided by the package, but creating your own is straightforward.
 You need to implement three methods: `LogInfo`, `LogWarn`, and `LogError`.
 The first captures general information, most notably all sent and received messages and connection events.